X-ray dark-field signal reduction due to hardening of the visibility spectrum: Experimental procedures

 \subsection{Imaging setup}

-The setup used for the experimental procedure has previously been introduced in~\cite{Gromann2017,Hellbach2017}.
-It is a GBI setup designed for fringe-scanning acquisition of large samples with a conventional X-ray source.
+The setup used for the experimental procedure has previously been introduced in\cite{Andrejewski2021}, and is a modified version of the setup described in\cite{Gromann2017, Hellbach2017}.
+It is a grating-based imaging setup designed for fringe-scanning acquisition\cite{Kottler2007} of large samples with a conventional X-ray source.
 The three-grating arrangement is mounted on a common frame which is pivoted about an axis through the X-ray tube focal spot.
-During a fringe-scanning acquisition, the slot formed by the grating arrangement is moved across the entire detector area within $\SI{40}{\s}$.
+During fringe-scanning, the slot formed by the grating arrangement is moved across the entire detector area within $\SI{40}{\s}$.
+For the measurements shown here however, the slot remains stationary, and a simple phase-stepping procedure is used.

-The X-ray tube (MRC 200 0310 ROT-GS 1004, Philips Medical Systems DMC, Hamburg, Germany), high-voltage generator (Velara, Philips Medical Systems DMC, Hamburg, Germany), and flat-panel detector (Pixium RF~4343, Trixell, Moirans, France) are components used in medical radiography, fluoroscopy, and angiography setups.
-The tube is operated in pulsed mode ($\SI{12}{\hertz}$, $\SI{20}{\ms}$ pulse duration) at $\SI{60}{kVp}$.
-The detector (field of view $\SI{43 x 43}{\cm}$) is operated in a $3\times 3$ binning mode, yielding a pixel size of $\SI{444}{\um}$.
+The X-ray tube (MRC 200 0310 ROT-GS 1004, Philips Medical Systems DMC, Hamburg, Germany), high-voltage generator (Velara, Philips Medical Systems DMC, Hamburg, Germany), and flat-panel detector (Pixium RF~4343, Trixell, Moirans, France) are components used in medical imaging setups.
+The tube is operated in pulsed mode ($\SI{12}{\hertz}$, $\SI{20}{\ms}$ pulse duration) at $\SI{60}{kVp}$, using a tube current of \SI{600}{\mA}.
+The detector ($\SI{43 x 43}{\cm}$ FOV) is operated in a $3\times 3$ binning mode, yielding a pixel size of $\SI{444}{\um}$.
+The $G_0$ and $G_2$ gratings were manufactured by the Institute of Microstructure Technology (IMT) at the Karlsruhe Institute of Technology (KIT), Karlsruhe, Germany, using the LIGA process \cite{Mohr2012}, while $G_1$ was made by 5microns GmbH, Berlin, Germany using deep-reactive ion-etching (DRIE).

-The gratings were manufactured by Microworks GmbH, Karlsruhe, Germany ($G_0$, $G_1$) and the Institute of Microstructure Technology (IMT) at the Karlsruhe Institute of Technology (KIT), Karlsruhe, Germany ($G_2$) using the LIGA process \cite{Mohr2012}. $G_1$ and $G_2$ are assemblies consisting of eight gold grating tiles with an absorber height of $150$ to $\SI{200}{\um}$ and an area of $\SI{2.5 x 5}{\cm}$, thus each yielding an active area of $\SI{40 x 2.5}{\cm}$ \cite{Schroeter2017}. $G_0$ has a size of $\SI{5 x 5}{\cm}$ with a gold height of approx. \SI{240}{\um} and a duty cycle of $0.7$.
-The grating periods are $p_0=\SI{68.7}{\um}$, $p_1=\SI{8.73}{\um}$, and $p_2=\SI{10}{\um}$, which allows a highly asymmetric configuration: The inter-grating distances are $L=\overline{G_0 G_1}=\SI{1599}{\mm}$ and $d = \overline{G_1 G_2}=\SI{231}{\mm}$.
-The setup geometry and dimensions, as well as the scanning procedure are illustrated in Fig.~\ref{fig:setup}.
-For the range of used X-ray wavelengths, $d$ is much smaller than the first distance required for Talbot-Lau self-imaging (which, for a parallel-beam geometry with $E = \SI{45}{\kilo\eV}$, would be $p_{1}^2 / \lambda = \SI{2.77}{\m}$).
-Instead, $G_2$ is placed in the immediate shadow of $G_1$.
-This approach has been described in~\cite{Huang2009}.